‘The only choice is to wait for death’

 To the north, nearly 1 million people are living along roadsides and in olive groves in what is already one of the worst humanitarian disasters of Syria’s brutal nine-year war.

-A Syrian father cuts his son's hair at a soccer stadium where displaced families are camped, in Idlib, Syria, Mar 4, 2020.
-The New York Times
+To the south and east, Syrian government forces backed by Russian warplanes are closing in, now just 5 miles away.
+When they reach Idlib city, its million residents are likely to flee, doubling the number of displaced people in the north.

-Dr Hikmat al-Khatib, an orthopedic surgeon, urged his parents to move to a town to the north.
+Dr Hikmat al-Khatib, an orthopaedic surgeon, urged his parents to move to a town to the north.
 But when it was bombed his mother decided to stay put.

 “Her words shocked me,” al-Khatib said.
 “The only choice is to wait for death.”